 River Bank Erosion

 River bank erosion occurs both naturally and through human impact.
 Rivers and streams are dynamic systems as they are constantly changing.
 The natural process of riverbank erosion can produce favorable outcomes such as the formation of productive floodplains and alluvial terraces.
+Some stable rivers have a healthy amount of erosion; however, unstable rivers and the erosion taking place on those banks are a cause for concern.

 Products to Help with Erosion Control